SirWumpus/post4/README.md

         -d size         data stack size in cells; default 32 -r size         return stack size in cells; default 32 -V              build and version information

+        If script is "-", read it from standard input.

 The environment variable `POST4_PATH` provides a colon separated search path for the `p4.p4` core word definitions file.
 If `POST4_PATH` is undefined, then an OS specific default path is used.
 A specific word definition file can be specified with `-c`.